SohilJ/Nashville-EC/README.md

 # What's next for this project
 Nashville EC can use this website as their main website by adding the remaining feilds and completing populating the databse with all the resources.

+# More info
+More information on how it works can be found in the below youtube links.
+If you still don't find what you are looking for, please feel free to contact Lepakshi Agarwal @ agarwallepakshi@gmail.com or Sohil Jain @

+Youtube phase 1 -
+Youtube pahse 2 -